kr4fty/EncoderPCI/README.md

 # EncoderPCI
-A quadrature encoder library that can use hardware or pin-change interrupts by using the [EnableInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library.
+A quadrature encoder library that can use hardware or pin-change interrupts by using the [EnableInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library.<br />
+Based on the [Encoder](https://github.com/PaulStoffregen/Encoder) library by PaulStoffregen

 ## PinchangeInterrupt Table